 The Bonding Consultant meets one-on-one with business owners to educate and assist them with their bonding needs.

-The City of Austin's Small & Minority Business Resources Department's Certification division verifies that the Minority, Women and/or Disadvantaged Owned Business applicant owns, manages, and controls the day-to-day operations of the for-profit business in compliance with our Code of Ordinances.
+The Small & Minority Business Resources Department's (SMBR) Certification division verifies that the minority or women business applicant owns, manages, and controls the day-to-day operations of the for-profit business in compliance with our Code of Ordinances.

 Small Business Construction Program (SBCP)

-The Small & Minority Business Resources Department (SMBR) and the Contract Management Department (CMD) have established the Small Business Construction Program.
-This program isdesigned for construction projects with an estimated budget of less than $50,000.
+The Small & Minority Business Resources Department (SMBR) and the Capital Contracting Office (CCO) formerly the Contract Management Department (CMD) have established the Small Business Construction Program (SBCP).
+This program is designed for construction and construction-related projects with an estimated budget of less than $50,000.
 These projects will be reserved for initial solicitation for certified SBEs.